spring-guides/gs-handling-form-submission/README.md

 </html>
 ```

-For clarity, this example utilizes two separate view templates for rendering the form and displaying the submitted data, however it is certainly possible to use a single view for both purposes.
+For clarity, this example utilizes two separate view templates for rendering the form and displaying the submitted data; however, you can also use a single view for both purposes.

 Make the application executable